Blog

 3. Digital Nomad visa.
 This option is offered for remote workers.
 It is launched in 2023.
 It requires employment with non-Spanish companies and minimum income thresholds.

 4. Golden Visa.
-It’s a common solution for property investors (for buying real estate for €500,000+).
+It’s a standard solution for property investors (for buying real estate for €500,000+).

 Relocating from the UK to Spain involves navigating new legal requirements, especially after Brexit, but the lifestyle benefits are well worth it.